wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 2.2.3 =
+* Fixed Education.com's "Powered by" link per their request

 = 2.2.1 =
 * Fixed small bugs with Nile Guide and Yelp where map wasn't loading at times